-We’re a diverse homestead, farm, and community arts and organizing center nestled in the Clear Creek Valley near Berea, KY.
-We’re surrounded by over two hundred acres of deciduous forests, hollers, spring-fed streams, and open bottom-land, where the foothills of the Appalachians rise above the bluegrass.
-Home is also the wonderful people living on this land – inter-generational community of about a dozen, ranging in age from 1 year to 70, and the larger tribe in the Clear Creek region where like minded individuals are creating new villages and paradigms of living in harmony with land.
+We’re a diverse homestead, community and education center nestled in the Clear Creek Valley near Berea, KY.
+Where we call home, is four hundred acres of deciduous forests, hollers, spring-fed streams, and open bottom-land, where the foothills of the Appalachians rise above the bluegrass.
+Home is also the wonderful people living on this land – inter-generational community of about ten, ranging in age from 1 year to 70, and the larger tribe in the Clear Creek region where like minded individuals are creating new villages and paradigms of living in harmony with land.

 We garden extensively and preserve a tremendous amount of food using techniques including fermentation, dehydration, freezing, canning, salt-curing, cheese-making, etc, and eat from the bounty of the land through the year.
 We hope for visitors and WWOOFers who are excited about becoming part of a place by eating from the land and drinking from the pure spring water that flows from the hills on our tap!
 Our community also includes enthusiastic foragers, and there are opportunities to connect with the edible and medicinal plants of these incredibly biodiverse Appalachian Foothills.

 In addition to our work around community food resiliency, we also host numerous public events in our hundred-year-old schoolhouse-turned-venue.
 This space is home to concerts, theatrical performances, art shows, potlucks, workshops, spoken word nights.
 Not a week goes by that residents and guests don’t enjoy some music jams, tasty food, and good conversations!